You've Been Booed! The Ultimate Guide to Halloween's Neighborhood Game

 The fun doesn't have to stop with Halloween!
 This game has been adapted for other holidays too:

 Feel free to start your own variation.
-Maybe "Easter Egg-ing" or "Valentine's Day Heart-ing" could be the next big neighborhood trend!
+Maybe "Easter You’ve Been Egg’d" or "Valentine's Day Heart-ing" could be the next big neighborhood trend!

 Conclusion